Azure/data-api-builder/docs/best-practices.md

 ## Name entity using PascalCasing

 When adding an entity to the configuration file, use PascalCasing, so that the generated GraphQL types will be easier to read.
-For example if you have an entity named `CompositeNameEntity` the generated GraphQL schema will be have the following queries and mutations:
+For example if you have an entity named `CompositeNameEntity` the generated GraphQL schema will have the following queries and mutations:

 - Queries
   - `compositeNameEntities`